 - High quality blender or food processor

-- 2 Tbsp balsamic vinegar, use more or less to taste
+- 2 tablespoons balsamic vinegar, use more or less to taste

-- 1/2-1 tsp of mineral or pink Himalayan salt, use more or less to taste
+- 1/2 to 1 teaspoon of mineral or pink Himalayan salt, use more or less to taste

-**A small amount of water may be needed when using a blender.
+**A small amount of water may be needed when blending.

-1. Cook the garbanzo beans overnight in a crock pot by filling up the pot about half way, adding in the uncooked beans and cooking on low for 12 hours (or high for 6-8 hours).
+1. When using raw chickpeas*, cook them overnight in a crock pot by filling up the pot about half way, adding in the uncooked beans, and cooking on low for 12 hours (or high for 6 to 8 hours).
 The beans should be fairly soft in order to ensure smooth and creamy hummus.
 If any hardness is still present, cook a bit longer.

 NOTE: Garbanzo beans can also be cooked in a pressure cooker for a quick and effective cooking method.
-Otherwise a sauce pan can be used but the beans will likely have to cook for 4-6 hours on a medium boil (adding more water in often).
+Otherwise a sauce pan can be used but the beans will likely have to cook for 4 to 6 hours on a medium boil (adding more water in often).

-2. Once you have the desired soft consistency of the garbanzo beans, add them to the blender or food processor.
+2. Add the cooked or canned chickpeas to the blender or food processor.
 If desired, the beans can be cooled to room temperature or chilled in the refrigerator.
-Otherwise the hummus will need to be chilled after making.
+Otherwise the hummus may need to be chilled after making.

-3. Add in the tahini, olive oil, balsamic vinegar, finely chopped parsley, fresh lime juice, cumin, cayenne pepper and salt.
-Blend on a medium-high speed for 2-4 minutes or until the mixture is completely creamy and smooth.
-If needed, a small amount of water can be added to help blend properly.
+3. Add in the tahini, olive oil, balsamic vinegar, finely chopped parsley, fresh lime juice, cumin, cayenne pepper, and salt.
+Blend on a medium-high speed for 2 to 4 minutes or until the mixture is completely creamy and smooth.
+If needed, a small amount of water can be added if the hummus becomes too thick.

 NOTE: Hummus is meant to be completely smooth.
 If you notice any chunks or a grainy texture, keep blending!

-4. Once the desired creamy texture is reached, cool in the refrigerator for 1-2+ hours before eating (optional but recommended).
+4. Once the desired creamy texture is reached, cool in the refrigerator for 1 to 2+ hours before eating (optional but recommended).

-5. Serve on top of a salad, on top of cucumber or zucchini slices (great alternative to crackers!), on top of a homemade chapati, as a healthy veggie, pretzel or cracker dip, on top of any meal (such as quinoa and sautéed veggies), or anyway desired!
+5. Serve on top of a salad (try our Summertime Salad Recipe!), on top of cucumber or zucchini slices (great alternative to crackers!), as a healthy veggie, pretzel, or cracker dip, on top of quinoa or sautéed veggies, or anyway you desire!